abhishekkhati-qmf/Prority-Planner/README.md

 **Prority-Planner** is a simple and intuitive task management application built with **React.js** and **Vite**, designed to help users efficiently organize, prioritize, and manage their daily activities.

+## 🚀 Deployment

+You can check out the live app here: [Live Demo](https://priorityplannerabhishek.netlify.app/)

 ---